ad-lightning/tags-android-sdk-sample-app/README.md

 - SDK has been explicitly tested against GAM, AdMob, AppLovin MAX, however the SDK is not limited to these integration scenarios, please see [this section](https://github.com/ad-lightning/android-sdk-sample-app#other-ad-networks-and-sdks)

-- The current SDK version is 0.4 (private beta).
+- The current SDK version is 1.0.

 ## Integration